jvines/astroARIADNE/README.md

 | Castelli & Kurucz | <http://ssb.stsci.edu/cdbs/tarfiles/synphot3.tar.gz>      |
 | Kurucz 1993 | <http://ssb.stsci.edu/cdbs/tarfiles/synphot4.tar.gz>  |

+Additionaly, the wavelength file for the Phoenix model has to be downloaded from [here](ftp://phoenix.astro.physik.uni-goettingen.de/HiResFITS/WAVE_PHOENIX-ACES-AGSS-COND-2011.fits) and placed in the root folder of the PHOENIXv2 models.

 For the code to find these models, you have to place them somewhere in your computer as follows:

 ```